 CPOMS is our software application for monitoring child protection, safeguarding and a range of pastoral and welfare issues.
-Working alongside the school's existing safeguarding processes, CPOMS helps with the management and recording of child protection and much more potentially.
+Working alongside the school's existing safeguarding processes, CPOMS helps with the management and recording of child protection and safeguarding concerns.
 Every member of staff in school has an obligation to report any concerns which they may have.
-CPOMS allows them to record information in a central repository and have relevant people including the Safeguarding Team alerted immediately.
+CPOMS allows them to record information in a central repository and have relevant people alerted immediately.
 The Safeguarding Team are able to build a chronology around a pupil and can produce reports for Case Conferences, Governors etc.

 The chronology around a pupil is built automatically and trends are much easier to spot than they would be on paper.
-Members of staff from across school can add information to CPOMS allowing the Safeguarding Team to take appropriate follow up action and it can be tailored to meet our school's exact needs.
+Members of staff from across school can add information to CPOMS allowing the Safeguarding Team to take appropriate follow up action and it has been tailored to meet our school's exact needs.

 The Designated Senior Lead is Mrs Lianne Buchanan (Deputy Headteacher).
-If the DSL is not available, then Miss Louise Messham should be informed of any concerns (Deputy DSL).
+If the DSL is not available, then Miss Louise Messham should be informed of any concerns (Deputy DSL) or another member of the Safeguarding Team.